 Gravensteen, the Castle of the Counts of Flanders

-Nestled above the River Lieve, the Castle of the Counts of Flanders in one of the most famous monuments in Ghent.
-Built in 118 on a site where ancient fortifications dating back to the 9th century used to stand, Gravesteen Castle is the only remaining fortified castle in Flanders.
+Nestled above the River Lieve, the Castle of the Counts of Flander in one of the most famous monuments in Ghent.
+Built in 1180 on the spot where ancient fortifications dating back to the 9th century used to stand, Gravesteen Castle is the only remaining fortified castle in Flanders.

 Inside the castle, visitors are free to explore the guard house, the fortified walls, the dungeon, the Counts’ residence and the stables.
-You’ll also find a vast exhibition on ancient instruments of torture… chilling!
+The castle also counts a vast exhibition on ancient instruments of torture… chilling!

 Driving to Ghent

-Ghent is easily accessed from the most of the main cities in Northern France and Belgium:
+Ghent is easy to drive to from the main cities in Northern France and Belgium:

 Getting to Ghent by bus

-The bus is a fairly handy and affordable way of reaching Ghent.
+The bus is a fairly handy and affordable way of getting to Ghent.
 You’ll find daily busses departing from Paris, Brussels, Lille and Antwerp.

 Getting to Ghent by train

-Find out more about fares and operating times on Trainline.com.
+Find out more about fares and operating times on Omio.